adamsilver/adamsilver.io-jekyll/_posts/2014-09-17-misusing-the-select-control.md

 ## Summary

 UX is about creating human-friendly experiences.
-[Reducing clicks](http://idyeah.com/blog/2012/06/stop-counting-clicks/) and decluttering the UI might be results as part of a solution, but they should not be considered *objectives* in and of themselves.
+Reducing clicks and decluttering the UI might be the result of a solution but they should not be considered *objectives* in and of themselves.

 > &ldquo;Everything should be made as simple as it needs to be, and no simpler.&rdquo;
 > <br>&mdash; Albert Einstein